 Note: Carpenter Library is no longer offering classes on Microsoft Office products (Excel, Outlook, PowerPoint, and Word).
 Please contact HR for any training questions or needs for Office.

-The library offers a monthly scheduled class on CINAHL Complete.
-This class covers searching techniques and strategies, assessment of search results, and CINAHL subject headings.
+This class offers searching techniques/strategies, assessment of search results, and subject headings.
 Individual instruction is also offered by appointment.
-To schedule a class use this calendar and for individual instruction contact: Brandy Hardy- email@example.com.
+To schedule a class use this calendar and for individual instruction contact: Brandy Hardy- firstname.lastname@example.org.

 This training is required for working within the Content Management System.
 Topics covered include: Differences external vs. internal sites; Adding Base Content; Uploading Files; and Adding Images.
 Focus is on building and editing pages.
 To obtain appropriate permissions to update websites, please contact the Web Team at (external) email@example.com or (internal) firstname.lastname@example.org.
 Kim McBride, email@example.com